Tempestissiman/ArcadeMacro/README.md

     trace.save().commit()

     local arctap = Event.arctap(2500, trace)
-    -- Arctaps are a bit tricky! they are naturally bound to a trace -- So you must create a trace before creating an arctap arctap.save().commit() end)
+    -- Arctaps are a bit tricky!
+They are naturally bound to a trace -- So you must create a trace before creating an arctap arctap.save().commit() end)